MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   Prevent web pages from accessing the graphics processing unit (GPU).
 Specifically, web pages can't access the WebGL API and plug-ins can't use the Pepper 3D API.

 If you don't configure or disable this policy, it potentially allows web pages to use the WebGL API and plug-ins to use the Pepper 3D API.
-Google Chrome might, by default, still require command line arguments to be passed in order to use these APIs.
+Microsoft Edge might, by default, still require command line arguments to be passed in order to use these APIs.

 If [HardwareAccelerationModeEnabled](#hardwareaccelerationmodeenabled) policy is set to false, the setting for 'Disable3DAPIs' policy is ignored - it's the equivalent of setting 'Disable3DAPIs' policy to true.